 The 70-20-10 reallocation rule

 In any reallocation cycle, freeze 70% of current allocation (the proven cells).
 Reallocate 20% from the worst-performing cells to the best-performing.
-Reserve 10% for genuine new bets, new channel in a market, or new market for an established channel.
-Most teams reallocate 50%+ every quarter.
-That is not strategy; that is panic, and it destroys the data needed to learn.
+Reserve 10% for genuine new bets, a new channel in an existing market, or a new market for an established channel.
+Most teams reallocate 50% or more every quarter, which mostly destroys the data needed to learn anything from the previous cycle.

 What to do about the GDPR / privacy variance

-The single biggest reason EMEA performance varies market-to-market is not creative or audience fit, it is consent and tracking variance.
-UK consent rates are higher than France.
-France is higher than Italy.
-Italy is higher than Spain.
+The single biggest reason EMEA performance varies from market to market usually isn't creative or audience fit at all.
+It's the variance in consent rates and tracking coverage between countries.
+Consent rates fall as you move south through Europe: the UK runs notably higher than France, France a bit higher than Italy, and Italy higher than Spain.
 Reported ROAS in lower-consent markets understates true performance by a meaningful margin.
 Your reallocation needs to factor that in, otherwise you will systematically underspend in southern Europe without realising it.

 The local-team tradeoff

 Centralised reallocation always meets local-team resistance.
 Some of that resistance is correct, local teams know things HQ does not.
 Some of it is org politics.
 The way to separate the two is to ask local teams for one number: their local-market incremental ROAS estimate by channel, defended in writing.
-Teams that can defend it tend to be right.
-Teams that cannot tend to be wrong, and you can override them politely.
+Teams that can defend their estimate in writing tend to be right, and you should usually back them.
+Teams that cannot defend it can be politely overridden.

 Cadence: quarterly, not monthly